-Those interested in submitting a proposal for the Spring 2020 announcement must submit a Letter of Intent no later than a 5:00pm EST on Monday, February 3, 2020.
+Those interested in submitting a proposal for the Fall 2020 announcement must submit a Letter of Intent no later than a 5:00pm EST on Monday, August 3, 2020.
 Please utilize the following link to submit your LOI for consideration.

 The CFAR Research Development Fund provides support for three types of projects - Initial AIDS Research Projects, Pilot Projects and Collaborative Projects.
 Please note, the CFAR is unable to fund Clinical Trials.

 - Initial AIDS Research Projects: Basic or clinical investigators new to the AIDS Research field who do not have previous AIDS-related NIH research support.
 The major goal is to provide support for junior investigators to carry out mentored research which will provide the background for the application for NIH RO1 HIV/AIDS funding.
 Eligible applicants include those who have not yet received R01 type funding from NIH in the HIV/AIDS field.